Logiqx/tech-docs/Environments/WSL/README.md

 pengwin-setup upgrade
 ```

+I had problems with Docker 3.1 + Pengwin + Windows Terminal which are described in my Docker for [Windows](../Containers/Docker/Windows.md) document.
+I also found that it was impossible to auto-start MariaDB via Docker Compose and I had a suspicion that it was related to the Pengwin integration.

-Since Docker added integrated support for WSL 2 all of the other Linux distros have the equivalent feature.
+Since Docker added integrated support for WSL 2 all of the other Linux distros have the equivalent feature so I have switched back to Ubunutu.
+The above problems were a couple of reasons for switching back to Ubuntu.

 Notes:

-- On my machine WLinux renamed itself to Pengwin on 11 April 2019.
+- On my personal laptop WLinux renamed itself to Pengwin on 11 April 2019.
 - The initial setup / configuration can be re-run via the "pengwin-setup" command, formerly "wlinux-setup".
 - I never got around to running "fcitx-config-gtk3".